Rf3t16/Flutter-Quiz/README.md

 - Automatic deletion of tasks if all items are removed.

 ## [Architecture]
-The app follows the MVC architecture:
+The app follows the MVC (Model-View-Controller) architecture pattern, which separates the application logic into three interconnected components:
-- Model: Handles task data (Task and TaskItem).
+Model:
+Contains the data structure for the quiz questions (e.g., QuizModel).
+Handles the business logic (e.g., scoring, checking correct answers) through the QuizController.
+View:
+Composed of the UI elements and screens (e.g., WelcomeScreen, QuizScreen, ResultScreen).
-- View: Responsible for the UI layout and presentation (HomeView, TaskItemWidget).
+Responsible for presenting the data to the user and capturing user interactions.
-- Controller: Manages business logic and state handling using the TaskController class.
-Provider is used for state management, ensuring a reactive UI.
+Controller:
+Acts as an intermediary between the Model and View.
+Manages the flow of data and updates the View based on user actions.
+Handles user input, submits answers, and updates the score accordingly.
+## [ Directory Structure ]
+lib/
+├── controllers/
+│   └── quiz_controller.dart   # Manages quiz logic and state
+├── models/
+│   └── quiz_model.dart        # Defines quiz data structure
+├── utils/
+│   ├── img.dart               # Image asset paths
+│   └── styles.dart            # App styles and themes
+├── views/
+│   ├── welcome_screen.dart     # Welcome screen for user input
+│   ├── quiz_screen.dart        # Quiz question display
+│   └── result_screen.dart      # Displays the results after the quiz
+├── main.dart                   # Entry point of the application
+└── routes.dart                 # Defines app routes